agda/agda-pkg/README.md

 $ apkg list
 ```

-This command also has the flag `--full` to display a version of the
+The `list` command option comes with the flag  `--full` to display more details.
-this list with more details.

 ## Installation of packages